ridwanxyzcloud/Hospital-Data-Project-with-Azure-Services/README.md

 NB: Chosing between Blob Storage and ADLS : The difference is Blob storage DOES NOT have 'Heirachical Namespace' while ADLS have.
 `Heirachical namespace` simply means a folder(directory) structure.
 In Blob storage, all the data is just there in one storage but ADLS can have folders for each classification of data.
-For proper structuring and directory semantics, heirachical namespace is enabled , which means we are using ADLS and not Blob Storage.
+For proper structuring and directory semantics, heirachical namespace is enabled , which means we are using ADLS Gen2.

-NB: Network selection is another thing: In development, you can enable public access but in producion, companies Use private access or virtual network and IP address
+NB: Network selection is another thing: In development, you can enable public access but in producion, companies Use private access or virtual network and IP address.

-6. Create a container in the ADLS named`source` indicating where the source files or raw files will be stored.
+- 6. Create a container in the ADLS named`source` indicating where the source files or raw files will be stored.

-7. You can either upload the source files manually or use the python script to fetch and drop the data in the container.
+- 7. You can either upload the source files manually or use the python script to fetch and drop the data in the container.

 As a consultant, it is common that the client will most likely drop the source files in a container where your pipeline can pick it up.
 So the ADLS container can be business-phasing or client-phasing by exposing it to the client or business so they can always drop source file in the container for you.